amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-3-lists.md

 };
 ```

-##### Arrays vs. Lists
+#### Lists vs. Arrays

+Use this rule of thumb:

-Follow this rule: if you know the number of elements needed ahead of time, you can use an array.
-If the number of elements will vary, use a list.
-In theory, you could use a list for just about any scenario over an array, but you should always consider your options.
+- If you know the exact number of elements you need, you can use an array.
+- If the number of elements might change, or you don’t know the size ahead of time, use a list.

+Arrays are may be efficient in cases where the number of elements is fixed, but lists provide more flexibility in dynamic situations.
+For most scenarios, lists offer greater convenience and versatility.

 #### Skills to Practice

 - Initializing lists
+- Adding elements to a list
 - Iterating through list elements
-- Refactoring previous applications to use lists where necessary

 ---